tthuvuu-max/TradePassNFT/README.md

-# TradePass
+# TradePass NFT

 ## Description
-TradePass is a smart contract built on Soroban (Stellar) that implements a **Soulbound NFT** for identity verification and trading authorization.
+TradePass NFT is a smart contract built on Soroban (Stellar) that implements a **Soulbound NFT** for identity verification and trading authorization.
 The project aims to prove **data ownership** directly on blockchain, ensuring that verification is handled by a trusted third‑party platform (the blockchain itself) rather than by the user or the trading counterparty.
 This approach prevents misuse or resale of personal information.

 ---